TaylorDarneille/Project2Ideas/readme.md

 3. I should be able to talk to other people about how they perfected their drink.
 4. I need to be able to ask others for help from other alcoholics because I don't know how to do basic trial and error without getting drunk from constantly tasting it.
 5. Since I lost my job due to the pandemic, I want there to be some sort of fun " random drink of the day" mechanism to cheer me up on this website that will choose a drink randomly while I sit at home.
-6. If I have a drink I want to share with the world, I want to be able to add it!
 ----------------------------------------------------------
 ### Wireframes